ConvoCortex/convocortex-stt/README.md

 ### Practical device workflow

-One useful pattern is to keep two approved input devices and switch between them by voice:
+One useful pattern is to keep a small approved input cycle and switch it by voice:

-- use the desk microphone while you are at the PC, because it can sound better and it does not force bluetooth headphones into hands-free mic mode
+- local desk microphone
+- optional bluetooth/headset microphone
+- optional virtual input such as `B1` from a remote-audio bridge

+Then say `input` to move between those options without touching the keyboard.

-- say `input` when you want to walk away and switch to the headset microphone
+This is especially useful when you want to compare microphones in the same environment or swap between local-PC mode and a remote-phone microphone path.
-- say `input` again when you come back and want the desk microphone again

-This is a good fit for the built-in input-device cycle command because it lets you move between a higher-quality stationary mic and a mobile headset mic without touching the keyboard.

 ## Features